Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 - Recipe's Ingredients;
 - Recipe's Method;
 - Recipe image's URL.
-On the bottom of the page there is a button to add the recipe to the database.
+At the bottom of the page, there is a button to add the recipe to the database.

-The **Edit Recipe** page has the same form as in the edit recipe, but the form is pre filled with the information to be edited.
+The **Edit Recipe** page has the same form as in the edit recipe, but the form is pre-filled with the information to be edited.
-On the bottom of the page there are two buttons:
+At the bottom of the page there are two buttons:
 - one edit button that will save the changes, edit the recipe and return to the user's my_recipe page;
 - one cancel button that will return the user to the home page without saving the changes.

 The **Register** and the **Log In** page have a similar format, with a place to insert the username and a place to insert the password.

 It was used defensive programming on the delete function (both delete recipe and delete category).
-A category or a recipe can't be deleted with just one click, the user needs to confirm that he really wants to delete the item, to avoid unintencional actions from the user.
+A category or a recipe can't be deleted with just one click, the user needs to confirm that he wants to delete the item, to avoid unintentional actions from the user.

 ---
 ## Technologies Used